The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Then take one learning activity from the unit and ask which Thinking Framework operation it is using.
 If the answer is none, choose the operation that best matches the concept being explored, and rewrite the activity around that operation.
 One activity rewritten in this way gives you a working example to share with your team.

-Hyerle (2009) and Costa (2008) suggest focused thinking actions.
-They help learners engage with concepts, exceeding Bloom's Taxonomy.
-Instead of naming levels like "analyse," specify the thinking.
-"Compare using criteria" fosters skills learners can transfer.
+Hyerle (2009) and Costa (2008) point to focused thinking actions.
+These actions help learners work with concepts beyond a general Bloom level.
+Instead of naming levels such as "analyse," specify the thinking procedure: "Compare using two criteria" or "Sequence the causes before judging impact."
+Procedures are easier to teach, observe and transfer.

 Check each learner's central idea before the exhibition.
 If you can swap the concept, it's bolted on.
 If removing it collapses the inquiry, it's concept-driven (Katz & Chard, 2000).
 Use our PYP Exhibition plan (Wiggins & McTighe, 2005) for scaffolding help.